 During these court proceedings, Napster hatched a somewhat belated plan to monetize its service.
 The company sought to establish 2% of its user base as paying customers with the remainder on a freemium model.

-While this model would later be adopted by companies such as Spotify, rolling legal action against Napster hindered its ability to grow and quickly depleted its resources.
 The company agreed to pay damages in the tens of millions of dollars to artists in September 2001 in addition to mounting legal fees.

 In May 2002, the company could not pay its staff and filed for bankruptcy the following month.